-The site of the present day Government House, Auckland was first built upon in the 1880s or 1890s, although some of the trees are slightly older, dating from the 1870s.
+The site of the present day Government House, Auckland was first built upon in the 1880s or 1890s.

-Sir Frank and Lady Mappin bought the property in 1921 and spent the next 45 years, after building the residence, developing and landscaping the grounds.
+Sir Frank and Lady Mappin bought the property in 1921 and spent the next 45 years developing and landscaping the grounds.
 They gave the House and land to The Queen in 1962 for use as a Royal or Vice-Regal residence.